IsmailsGit/AWS-Module/Notes.md

 Never share your access keys and it's best practice to rotate your keys which means to generate new ones.

 #### IAM Roles for Services
+Some aws services will need to perform actions on your behalf e.g. an ec2 instance may need to read from an s3 bucket.

+But you don't want to put hardcode credentials into those services thats where iam roles come in.

+IAM roles lets aws services get temporary access to other aws services without using long term credentials like access keys or passwords.
+It's basically giving your aws service permission to act on your behalf in a secure way .
+Common use cases:
+EC2 Instance Roles